flurdy/doubledragon/README.md

   However `0.4.0` will not get uploaded.
 Nor would `1.0.0`.
   For that the `--select-semver` would have to be `0.x` or just `x` I think

+* Add source namespace to the policy

+  The CLI does not have that option so please change the policy:

+      ---
+      apiVersion: image.toolkit.fluxcd.io/v1beta1
+      kind: ImagePolicy
+      metadata:
+        name: myfirstapp-policy
+        namespace: apps
+      spec:
+        imageRepositoryRef:
+          name: myfirstapp-source
+          namespace: infrastructure
+        policy:
+          semver:
+            range: 0.3.x

 * Append this policy to the _Kustomization_ of the app `apps/base/myfirstapp/kustomization.yaml`